meghaofficial/Canvas-dropdown-in-react/README.md

 # My second commit
 This code is working for delete and it is not showing up the icons on the corners

+# My third commit
+This code has problem with changing the custom corner cursor when hovering, need to fix it!